KenNL42/Road_Fighter_NEAT/README.md

 # Road_Fighter_NEAT

 The project is inspired by classic NES game Road Fighter.
-This project uses NEAT python to let the player evades obstacles
+This project uses NEAT python to let AI evades obstacles

 # Modules List